-Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 258734477 - SFB 1173.
+This study was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 258734477 - SFB 1173.
 We would like to thank Roland Schnaubelt (KIT) for useful remarks on the invariance of Maxwell's equations in media under change of basis.
-The involved computations for the Fresnel surface and its visualization in Figure 2 were performed by using MAPLETM.
+We are obliged to the anonymous referees for helpful remarks.
+The involved computations for the Fresnel surface and its visualization in Fig. 2 were performed by using MAPLE^{TM}.